-Again, we had a hugely successful Charity Golf Day at Burhill Golf Course in June and we will be back at Burhill in May 2021.
+Again, we had a hugely successful Charity Golf Day at Burhill Golf Course at the end of May 2019 and we will be back at Burhill on 27th May 2021.

 This is a rough itinerary which may change at any time and we will be playing on the Old Course.

 12.30 Take up your places on the holes designated for the Shotgun start

 17.30-18.00 Rounds to conclude with drinks in front of the 18th hole – The best two scores to count, all scores to count on the 18th

 18.30 call to dinner for a 19.00 start (Dress for dinner – smart casual)

 21.10 Short ChallengeAid presentation